 I’ve had my fair share of wonderful expired domain finds that turned out to be a big waste of money and time.

-I’ve participated and won tainted domains on multiple occasions.
-Some expired domains I purchased on purpose while a good number were accidental.
+I’ve participated in and won tainted domains on multiple occasions.
+Some expired domains I purchased on purpose, while a good number were accidental.

 And just why were these expired domains a complete waste?

 Well, most of the time, it’s out of sheer laziness on my part to do my homework on the expired domain name.